Summary And Response To “Why the Rich Are Getting Richer”

 3

 Mechanization of the workforce and the raised automation is also a primary aspect of the ‘hourglass’ economy.
-The use of technology is advancing at a very at a fast rate.
-Employing more ‘labor-saving’ machines shrivels up people their jobs.
-Such jobs would have been carried out by laborers creating more job opportunities.More people become casualties of the modern society unemployment.
+The use of technology is advancing at a very fast rate.
+Employing more ‘labour-saving’ machines shrivels up people’s jobs.
+Such jobs would have been carried out by labourers, creating more job opportunities.
+More people become casualties of modern society’s unemployment.

 4

-Reich’s audience is motivated by his high-volume productions which have wooed some people to his work and views.
+Reich’s audience is motivated by his high-volume productions, which have wooed some people to his work and views.
 He is a source of inspiration and motivation to many.
 The integrity of his passion inspires things that face ordinary citizens.
 He is infectious regarding opinions and successful in interacting with the public.
-Reich has risen the radar gradually, from being a poor man’s son who goes high to advise the president and prominent persons in the government.
+Reich has risen to the radar gradually, from being a poor man’s son who goes high to advising the president and prominent persons in the government.
 He is a preeminent voice in the definition of issues of the current time.

 Conclusion